jeffpar/basicdos/blog/_posts/2020-12-12-conception.md

-Session operations provide the ability to start and stop sessions, wait for sessions to complete, as well as traditional multitasking functions such as yield, sleep, wait, and end-wait.
-Also note that CTRL-ALT-DEL is intercepted by the Console driver and transformed into a session "hot key" notification;
-BASIC-DOS will attempt to terminate the current program in the session with focus.
+Session operations provide the ability to start and stop sessions, wait for sessions to complete, as well as traditional multitasking functions such as yield, sleep, wait, etc.  Also note that CTRL-ALT-DEL is intercepted by the Console driver and transformed into a session "hot key" notification; BASIC-DOS will attempt to terminate the current program in the session with focus.

 Miscellaneous operations include date/time manipulation functions, editing functions, object enumeration functions, and more.